PLEASE NOTE: ALBUQUERQUE TOASTMASTERS HAS RESUMED MEETING IN PERSON.

 We meet every Tuesday.
-The meeting starts at 6:30 p.m., but it’s best to arrive 15-30 minutes early to order food, meet a few people, and generally get situated.
-The meeting ends at 8:30 p.m., with a ten minute break midway.
+The meeting starts at 6 p.m., but it’s best to arrive 15-30 minutes early to get situated, meet a few people, and order food (ordering food is required – it’s how we compensate Mario’s for the use of the room).
+There’s a ten minute break midway, and the the meeting ends at 8 p.m.

 After the speeches, each is evaluated by another member.
 The evaluations last from 2 to 3 minutes and are excellent sources of constructive feedback for the speechmaker.
 Once the evaluations are complete, awards are given for best table topics, most improved speaker, best speaker, and best evaluation.
 Things wrap up with a general evaluation of the meeting and a confirmation of the next week’s schedule.

-Often, a few members of the club will get together afterwards at another location for a drink and a bit of conversation, a tradition fondly known as “Post Toasties.”
+Often, a few members of the club will get together afterward at another location for a drink and a bit of conversation, a tradition fondly known as “Post Toasties.”

 Joining the Club